Claude Code vs Cursor: The Missing Layer Between Coding and Shipping

 Cursor’s Models documentation confirms:

 However, in my experience, Max Mode comes with trade-offs.
-Cursor’s official documentation notes that enabling full context windows can be slower and more expensive, especially when working with large models like Claude Opus, Gemini 2.5 Pro, or GPT‑4.1.
+Max Mode increases response latency and API cost; Cursor’s documentation acknowledges that enabling full context windows is slower and more expensive for large models like Opus and Gemini 2.5 Pro.

-Despite the 200k token claim, developers have reported on Cursor’s community forum that usable context often falls short, sometimes limited to 70k–120k tokens in practice.
+Despite the 200k token claim, developers have reported on Cursor’s community forum that usable context often falls short, sometimes limited to 70k–120k tokens.
 This is likely due to internal truncation, performance safeguards, or cost controls applied silently during execution.

 Now, let’s compare the integration and interface of Claude Code vs Cursor.